-Most retirement plans, including 401(k)s and IRAs, are income tax–deferred, meaning that income tax is not paid until the funds are distributed to you in life, or upon your death.
-This taxation makes retirement assets among the costliest assets to distribute to loved ones.
+Most retirement plans, including 401(k)s and IRAs, are income tax–deferred, meaning that income tax is not paid until the funds are distributed to you in life or upon your death.
+This taxation makes retirement assets among the costliest assets to distribute to loved ones after life.

-Because they are subject to income taxes to your beneficiaries, retirement assets make ideal gifts to tax-exempt charitable organizations such as The Florida Keys SPCA.
-Otherwise, the income taxes on retirement assets you leave to your loved ones can be as high as 35 percent.
-This means that an IRA worth $100,000 will be worth only $65,000 by the time it reaches your heirs.
+Income taxes on retirement assets you leave to your loved ones can be as high as 35 percent.
+This means that an IRA worth $100,000 may be worth only $65,000 by the time it reaches your heirs.

 However, the naming of a charity as the beneficiary of retirement assets upon death generates no income taxes.
 The Florida Keys SPCA is tax-exempt and eligible to receive the full amount and bypass any income taxes.
 This means that in the above example, the FKSPCA would receive the full $100,000 benefit.

-Your financial advisor will be able to help you decide which type of planned gift is best for you and your family.
+Your financial advisor can also help you decide which type of planned gift is best for you and your family.
 If you have questions on planned giving, please contact us directly at (305) 294-4857.

 **The information contained here is not intended to be financial or legal advice.
 Please consult an attorney or qualified adviser to make choices that best fit your situation.